 General elections are held for each office every four years.
 In Leader, elections are held in order to elect a mayor and 6 councillors.
 These councillors will represent the community as a whole and are not representing distinct wards or districts.

-The 2024 General Election affecting all cities, towns and villages will be held Wednesday, November 13, 2024.
+The 2024 General Election affecting all cities, towns and villages was held Wednesday, November 13, 2024.

 * Pick up nomination papers at the Town of Leader Administration Office